-As Whitman Hospital and Medical Center (WHMC) celebrates 120+ years, it gives our staff a great feeling of pride to reflect on the hospital's rich history.
+As Whitman Hospital and Medical Center (WHMC) celebrates our 125th anniversary, it gives our staff a great feeling of pride to reflect on the hospital's rich history.
 The successes and tribulations WHMC has endured throughout its evolution have all contributed to its current level of excellence and philosophy of success based on people, teamwork, and our fantastic providers who have committed to making our rural community second to none.

 Construction of the newly named Whitman Community Hospital was completed and officially dedicated on November 3, 1968 (lower right).